cilium/cilium/Documentation/bpf.rst

         [...]

+The BPF_ANNOTATE_KV_PAIR() macro forces a map-specific ELF section containing an empty key and value, this enables the iproute2 BPF loader to correlate BTF data with that section and thus allows to choose the corresponding types out of the BTF for loading the map.

 Compiling through LLVM and generating BTF through debugging information by ``pahole``:

   ::